Montecito Apartments

-Montecito Apartments is a large apartment building in Hollywood, California, United States.
-It was built in 1935 in the zig-zag Art Deco style and was the home for many Hollywood celebrities, including James Cagney, Mickey Rooney, Percy Kilbride, and Montgomery Clift.
+Montecito Apartments, also known as The Montecito, is a historic apartment building located at 6650-6668 West Franklin Avenue and 1855 North Cherokee in Hollywood, California, United States.
+It was built in 1935 in the Art Deco style and was home to many Hollywood celebrities, including James Cagney, Mickey Rooney, Percy Kilbride, and Montgomery Clift.
 It was also Ronald Reagan’s first home when he moved to Hollywood in 1937.
-In 1985, the building was converted to a low-income housing project for senior citizens.
+In 1985, the building was converted to low-income senior housing.

-Early years

-The building was built in 1935 with 95 units at a cost of $1 million.
-Set on a hill overlooking the city, the Montecito is the highest building in Hollywood.
-It has a private swimming pool, two subterranean garages and a parking lot.
-The building is a classic Art Deco design with Mayan influences and windows arranged in vertical blinds.
-In 1946, it was sold for $600,000.
-In 1954, it was sold again, this time by Isadore and Libby Teacher to Howard Fox and Harry Wyatt.
+History